-Plug the power cord into the projector and into a wall socket.
+- Plug the power cord into the projector and into a wall socket.
 Turn on the wall socket switch (where fitted).
-Check that the POWER indicator light on the projector lights orange after power has been applied.

-2. Press () POWER on the projector or remote control to start the projector and a start up tone sounds.
+Check that the POWER indicator light on the projector lights orange after power has been applied. - Press (b) POWER on the projector or remote control to start the projector and a start up tone sounds.
 The POWER indicator light flashes green and stays green when the projector is on.
 The start up procedure takes about 30 seconds.
 In the later stage of start up, a startup logo is projected.
 (If necessary) Rotate the focus ring to adjust the image clearness.

-To turn off the ring tone, see "Turning off the Power on/off ring tone" on page 44 for details.
+To turn off the ring tone, see "Turning off the Power on/off ring tone" on page 47 for details.

-- 🝞 If the projector is still hot from previous activity, it will run the cooling fan for approximately 90 seconds before energizing the lamp. - 3.
-To use the OSD menus, please set them to your familiar language first.
-See "Personalizing the projector menu display" on page 49 for details. - 4.
+- If the projector is still hot from previous activity, it will run the cooling fan for approximately 90 seconds before energizing the lamp. - 3.
 If you are prompted for a password, press the arrow keys to enter a five digit password.
-See "Utilizing the password function" on page 27 for details. - 5.
-Switch all of the connected equipment on. - 6.
+See "Utilizing the password function" on page 30 for details. - 4.
+Switch all of the connected equipment on. - 5.
 The projector will start to search for input signals.
 The current input signal being scanned displays in the upper left corner of the screen.
 If the projector doesn't detect a valid signal, the message 'No Signal' will continue displaying until an input signal is found.

-You can also press SOURCE on the projector or remote
+You can also press SOURCE on the projector or remote control to select your desired input signal.
+See "Switching input signal" on page 33 for details.

-F If the frequency/resolution of the input signal exceeds the projector's operating range, you will see the message 'Out of Range' displayed on a blank screen.
+If the frequency/resolution of the input signal exceeds the projector's operating range, you will see the message 'Out of Range' displayed on a blank screen.
 Please change to an input signal which is compatible with the projector's resolution or set the input signal to a lower setting.
-See "Timing chart" on page 68 for details.
+See "Timing chart" on page 66 for details.